tkn-tub/examples/README.md

-WiSHFUL Examples
+UniFlex Examples
 ============================

-This is a prototypic implementation of a wireless agent providing the Unified Programming Interfaces (UPIs) of the Wishful software platform for radio and network control.
+Examples of usage of UniFlex framework.

 ## Acknowledgement